 In terms of Section134(3)(c) of the Companies Act 2013 in relation to financial 31stMarch 2021 the Board of Directors state that:

 i. the applicable Accounting Standards have been followed in preparation of thefinancial statements and there are no material departures from the said standards;

-ii. reasonable and prudent accounting policies have been used in preparation of thefinancial statements and that they have been consistently applied and that reasonable andprudent judgments and estimates have been made in respect of items not concluded by theyear end so as to give a true and fair view of the state of affairs of the Company as at31st March 2018 and of the profit for the year ended on that date;
+ii. reasonable and prudent accounting policies have been used in preparation of thefinancial statements and that they have been consistently applied and that reasonable andprudent judgements and estimates have been made in respect of items not concluded by theyear end so as to give a true and fair view of the state of affairs of the Company as at31st March 2021 and of the profit for the year ended on that date;

 iii. proper and sufficient care has been taken for maintenance of adequate accountingrecords in accordance with the provisions of the Companies Act 2013 for safeguarding theassets of the Company and for preventing and detecting fraud and other irregularities;

 iv. the financial statements have been prepared on a going concern basis;

 v. proper internal financial controls were in place and were adequate and operatingeffectively; proper systems to ensure compliance with the provisions of applicable lawswere in place and were adequate and operating effectively.